| The resins used vary. The earliest resins used, back in the 1960s,

 content/blisters, a situation which is not uncommon, as many blisters

-are small and can be invisible under antifouling, and this is discovered
+are small and can be invisible under layers of antifouling, and this is discovered

 on survey, a common compromise is to knock about half the cost of